Clinical Services, Fees & Insurance

 Can I register more than one person to an online or in-person training?

 Yes, once you click on the training you want to attend, you will scroll down to begin entering your information.
 You will see an option for registering more than one person.
 If you are registering more than 3 people, please contact our Training Program Coordinator, Andreina Phelan at: firstname.lastname@example.org

 Are CEUs included when I attend an online or in-person training?

 Yes, we provide CEU certificates which will be emailed to you after the training.
 For our 3-hour trainings you will receive 3 CEUs.
-CEU’s will be given accordingly to the time you were present during the training.
-Live Oak is an approved CEU provider for social workers, clinical counselors, and marriage and family therapists through the Illinois Department of of Professional and Financial Regulation (IDPFR).
+CEU’s will be given according to the time you were present during the training.
+Live Oak is an approved CEU provider for social workers, clinical counselors, and marriage and family therapists through the Illinois Department of Professional and Financial Regulation (IDFPR).

 How do I get access to an online training?